sharadregoti/tyk-docs/tyk-docs/content/plugins/plugin-hub.md

 ## GitHub Repositories

-Here are some carefully selected GitHub repositories that will help you learn how to integrate and utilise Tyk Plugins in your development projects:
+Here are some carefully selected GitHub repositories that will help you learn how to integrate and utilize Tyk Plugins in your development projects:

 #### 1. [Tyk Awesome Plugins](https://github.com/TykTechnologies/tyk-awesome-plugins)
 - **Description**: Index of plugins developed using a variety of languages.